rowanmanning/resave/README.md

   - `bundlePath (string)`: The path to a requested bundle
   - `options (object)`: The options object passed into the middleware
-  - `done (function)`: A callback to use when the bundling is complete
+  - `next (function)`: A callback to use when the bundling is complete

-### Middleware

-The middleware functions returned by a `resave` call can be used with Connect, Express, or anothr middleware library.
-They must be called with an [options object](#middleware-options):
+The middleware functions returned by a `resave` call can be used with Express, and they must be called with an [options object](#middleware-options):

 ```js
 app.use(renderer({